Tesla Autopilot hardware: Hardware 4

 Samsung manufactures the processor for Hardware 4 (HW4) in Hwasung, South Korea, on a 7 nm process.
 The custom System on a chip (SoC) is called "FSD Computer 2".
 According to a teardown of a production HW4 unit in August 2023, the board has 16 GB of RAM and 256 GB of storage, which are two and four times the RAM and storage in HW3, respectively.
 Musk stated that HW4 computational capabilities are three to eight times more powerful than HW3.

-In June 2022, Tesla filed an application with the US Federal Communications Commission (FCC) to use a new radar module in future vehicles.
-Based on filings with the Chinese government and a prototype Tesla Model 3 spotted in December 2022 while undergoing testing in Santa Cruz, it is believed that HW4 could include radar, high-resolution cameras, and fans and/or heaters fitted to the cameras to prevent fogging.
-While automotive radar modules used in other manufacturer's cars have up to 200 channels (giving them capabilities similar to lidar), an updated filing with the FCC in 2023 indicates the new radar module that might be included with HW4 is not likely to be high-resolution.

-Tesla started shipping cars with HW4 in January 2023, starting with the refreshed Model S and Model Y; however, FSD was not available initially.
-It took six months before HW4-based cars ran camera-based software.
+Tesla started shipping cars with HW4 in January 2023, starting with the refreshed Model S and Model Y; however, it took six months before HW4-based cars ran camera-based software.
 Despite the increased image sensor resolution with HW4-equipped cars, initial software for HW4 ran the FSD software by emulating HW3, including downsizing the camera images.
 FSD v13.2.1 is the first software version to use the native resolution of all cameras and as of December 2024 FSD v13 is only available for cars equipped with HW4.

+In October 2025, Tesla added front bumper cameras across the line up, though retrofits to older HW4 vehicles have not been offered.

+Tesla updated the front-facing camera's housing in January 2026, sealing the cameras from the cabin, in an attempt to remedy issues of plastics in the dashboard and camera housing releasing chemicals, which can get trapped inside the semi-sealed camera enclosure and impact clarity.

+Hardware 4.5 (label mistake)

+In late December 2025, Tesla started shipping Model Ys manufactured in Fremont, California with parts labeled hardware 4.5.
+In January 2026, Tesla stated the label was a mistake.

+Hardware 4 plus (AI4.1 or AI4+)

+At the Tesla Q1 earnings call on April 22, 2026, Elon Musk announced that HW4 will be receiving an upgrade named AI4.1, with newer-generation memory chips, the memory size going from 16GB to 32GB per chip (64GB total for the two chips in the configuration), and a 10% increase in computing power and memory bandwidth.
+AI4.1 (or AI4+ or HW4 plus) was scheduled to begin production in 2027.

+In July 2026, increased memory in the Tesla Cybercab FSD hardware configuration was reported.
+In September 2026, the Cybercab was reported to have "similar autopilot computer to HW4 with some iterative updates".